-“Live call” with Alexander Gerst: The call will take place within the context of the national competition for schoolchildren “Beschützer der Erde” that focuses on developing creative ideas for preserving the environment.
-It is scheduled for 12:00-16:00 on 9 October in the Palm House on Mainau Island.
+“Live call” with Alexander Gerst: The call took place within the context of the national competition for schoolchildren “Beschützer der Erde” that focuses on developing creative ideas for preserving the environment.
+It was scheduled for 12:00-16:00 on 9 October in the Palm House on Mainau Island.

-ESA astronaut Reinhold Ewald and DLR mission manager Freya Scheffler-Kayser will open the event.
-The ICARUS project will then be presented by Martin Wikelski, professor at the University of Konstanz, director of the Max-Planck-Institute for Ornithology (MPIO) and ICARUS director.
-The highlight of the afternoon will be a 20-minute live call during which schoolchildren will be able to ask Alexander Gerst about his life on the ISS, his career or the ICARUS project.
+ESA astronaut Reinhold Ewald and DLR mission manager Freya Scheffler-Kayser opened the event.
+The ICARUS project was then presented by Martin Wikelski, professor at the University of Konstanz, director of the Max-Planck-Institute for Ornithology (MPIO) and ICARUS director.
+The highlight of the afternoon was a 20-minute live call during which schoolchildren were able to ask Alexander Gerst about his life on the ISS, his career or the ICARUS project.

 Following 16 years of preparation, the ICARUS antenna was successfully installed on the exterior of the International Space Station (ISS) on 15 August 2018.
-A two-month testing phase for the antenna will now begin.
-It is scheduled to be cleared for regular scientific use in January 2019.
 To find out what the space module means for the exploration of animal migrations and how it can benefit our understanding of animals and our ecosystems, click on the link under “Find out more about ICARUS...”

 “International Cooperation for Animal Research Using Space” (ICARUS) is a joint project of the University of Konstanz and the Max Planck Institute for Ornithology (Radolfzell).
 The space module will make it possible to track the global migration paths of animals (e.g. migratory birds, bats, marine turtles) that have been outfitted with transmitters.
 Furthermore, ICARUS will allow researchers to collect environmental data (e.g. wind strength and direction as well as the distribution of virus strains) from the surroundings of these animals.
 ICARUS will thus not only enhance our knowledge about the interplay between animal migration and the global ecosystem, but it will also help us to potentially predict natural disasters.